 - Creativity will Flourish: Our current era is often dubbed the “information age” or “knowledge economy.”
 But a more accurate characterization of the current era is a Creative Age –since creativity is the defining principle of our era.
 Even as computers automate routine labor, they will also amplify work that requires problem-solving and social collaboration.
 In this Creative Age, intrinsic passion is becoming pivotal to skilled professions so that economic needs (in the traditional sense) are becoming increasingly dependent on creativity and entrepreneurial innovation.

 - Education will be Redesigned: As we move from the Information Age into the Creative Age, demand is growing for a profound transformation in learning at all levels of formal education (i.e., K-12, higher education, and workforce development).
-As a new generation of inventors are introducing technological innovation, schools will need to adapt accordingly.
+As a new generation of inventors is introducing technological innovation, schools will need to adapt accordingly.
 A key challenge for educators going forward is understanding the critical importance of human creativity in the context of AI and augmented intelligence.
 AI ensures that the nature of work is changing, meaning that educational strategies will need to deliberately pair creativity with technology in order to ensure that students value technology as well as amplifying their own talents and capacities.